 CARLY WATERS: There are four main ways in which an organized space can enhance your life:

-Freedom: You will no longer feel weighed down by your stuff.
-You want to move to San Francisco?
+- Freedom: You will no longer feel weighed down by your stuff.
+Do you want to move to San Francisco?
 No problem—you know exactly what you have and how to easily transport that to a new home.